cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 # What is EDA?

-The main purpose of [EDA](https://en.wikipedia.org/wiki/Exploratory_data_analysis) is to aggregate, analyze, summarize, and visualize data to find and showcase valuable information.
+The main purpose of [EDA](https://en.wikipedia.org/wiki/Exploratory_data_analysis) is to aggregate, analyze, summarize, and visualize data with the objective of finding and/or showcasing valuable information.
-EDA excels at the start of a project, enabling a quick understanding and explanation of the data before moving on to more sophisticated analysis or modeling techniques.
+EDA excels at the beginning of a research project, enabling a quick understanding and explanation of the data before moving on to more sophisticated analysis or modeling techniques.

-I believe that EDA is, in essence, **a form of scientific communication**.
+I believe that EDA is, in essence, **a form of scientific-based communication**.
-As a result, it is a ~~fundamental~~ necessary skill for professionals in any field.
+It is a ~~fundamental~~ necessary skill for professionals in any field.
-EDA is key for any job that involves decision-making, because it allows making informed decisions after seeing the big picture in the data through visualizations, pattern identification, and causal reasoning.
+EDA is key for any job that involves decision-making, because it allows seeing the big picture in the data through visualizations, pattern identification, and causal reasoning, which favors making better decisions in something known as "[data-drive organizations](https://www.linkedin.com/pulse/data-driven-organizations-quick-review-ahmed-elrouby/)."
-Specifically, a strong foundation in EDA is essential for scientists and individuals seeking answers to complex questions for which empirical studies are required.
+Specifically, a strong foundation in EDA is great for scientists seeking answers to complex questions for which empirical studies are required.

+EDA today is mostly associated to Data Science roles, but its roots belong to the field of traditional statistics.
-Here are some questions that EDA helps to answer:
+For example, here are some questions that EDA helps to answer:

 - What is the **distribution** of the data?
 - How do variables **relate** to each other?